-Although many women have bleeding and cramping in early pregnancy that is entirely normal, in some cases it can be early signs of an ectopic pregnancy – which is why it is important to get any spotting or pains checked out as soon as possible.
+Women often face bleeding and cramping during early pregnancy and it is usually considered entirely normal.
+However, in some cases, it can be an indicator of an ectopic pregnancy – which is why it is important to get any spotting or pains checked out as soon as possible.

-An ectopic pregnancy occurs when an egg has been fertilized outside of the womb, most often in the fallopian tubes.
+Ectopic literally means ‘abnormal place or position’, this means the pregnancy happens at an abnormal position – most often in the fallopian tube.
 If this happens, the pregnancy will often naturally end, but if left untreated or undiagnosed, it can be very serious.

 5 main symptoms that are not to be missed

-- A sharp, sudden and intense pain in your tummy
+- A sharp, unexpected and penetrating pain in your stomach

 - Feeling sick